 You use too much oil

 Most air fryers call for only a teaspoon or two of oil.
 If you dump in too much, you’ll get regrettable results.
 “An air fryer is not a deep fryer,” says Jim Mumford, recipe writer and blogger at Jimcooksfoodgood.com.
 “I’ve seen people dump two quarts of oil into an air fryer and wonder why their food didn’t work.
 An air fryer moves very hot air around your food as it bakes, aka a mini convection oven.”
 It’s not just fries—the foods you can make in an air fryer may surprise you.

 The foods are too light

 An air fryer’s moving air means light foods could float.
 “A common mistake I see, that I have done myself, is forgetting that things fly around in the air fryer,” says Anand Bhatt, author of Rock Star Recipes.
 “So something lightweight like spinach, as it starts to fry, ends up getting up in the heating coil—and then it burns, setting off the smoke alarm.”
-Make sure you’re using the best air fryers on the market.

 You don’t preheat the air fryer

 An air fryer is like an oven: It needs to be hot so it can properly cook whatever you put in it from the moment the door shuts.
 If it’s too cold, the final food may suffer.
 Check your recipe’s suggested temperature when you begin pulling out ingredients for cooking.
 Go ahead and turn the air fryer on so it can be plenty hot when you’re ready to use it.
 It won’t take long—that small space can reach the right temperature in under five minutes, which makes it great for weeknight cooking.
 And then check out the simple trick air fryer pros know to get perfectly golden food every time.